 If you are unfamiliar with the terminology used to describe the parts of a pipe, you may find it to your advantage to review my Anatomy of a the pipe page before and/or during cleaning your pipe.

 One of the great advantages of the pipe is that it is made of a plastic shell with a bowl liner of pyrolytic graphite.
 This means that, unlike briar pipes, it is indifferent to water.
 The advertising says that it can be put in a dishwasher for cleaning.
 I have never tried this, preferring a more thorough yet gentle cleaning method.
-If you have a the pipe that you purchased used or if you have been careless running a pipe cleaner through the pipe and wiping out the bowl with a paper towel after each smoke, you may find it necessary to take firmer measures to return it to its original smoking properties.
+If you have a the pipe that you purchased used or if you have been careless running a pipe cleaner through the pipe and wiping out the bowl with a paper towel after each smoke, you may need to take firmer measures to restore its original smoking properties.

 1. Fill a dishpan with just enough hot water to submerge the pipe.
-Add a capful of a gentle soap.
+Add a cap-full of a gentle soap.
 (I use Murphy's Oil Soap but any will do.
-Don't use a dishwashing detergent such as Dawn or Joy; sometimes they fade the paint.)
+Don't use a dish-washing detergent such as Dawn or Joy; sometimes they fade the paint.)

-IMPORTANT: For a the pipe with "Imported Briar" stamped on the shank opposite the pipe, skip Step 2; soak the toothbrush or pad only and go to Step 3.
-And, instead of car wax, use carnuba wax in Step 8. ( If your the pipe looks like it is wood, but is not marked "Imported Briar" it is one of the equally uncommon Rare Wood pipes which were plasticized and may be safely soaked and waxed as described below.)
+IMPORTANT: For a the pipe with "Imported Briar" stamped on the shank opposite the pipe marque, skip Step 2; soak the toothbrush or pad only and go to Step 3.
+And, instead of car wax, use carnuba wax in Step 8.
+(If your the pipe looks like it is wood, but is not marked "Imported Briar" it is one of the equally uncommon Rare Woods pipes which were plasticized and may be safely soaked and waxed as described below.)

 4. Run a pipe cleaner repeatedly through the airhole until it moves freely back and forth.
 Use as many pipe cleaners as necessary until one comes out clean.